washimimizuku/data-ai-mastery/LEARNING_PATH.md

 ## Common Questions

+### Q: I have basic programming knowledge - what's absolutely essential?
+**A**: Focus on the 138-hour essentials: SQL (30h) + Python (30h) + 100 Days (Days 1-50 + 71-85) (65h) + 60 Days Advanced (Days 12-24) (13h).
+This covers 95% of project requirements.

 ### Q: Can I skip the Rust bootcamp?
-**A**: Yes, if time-constrained.
+**A**: Yes, Rust is nice-to-have for performance optimization.
 Focus on SQL and Python first.
-Come back to Rust later for performance optimization.
+Add Rust later when you need 10-50x performance gains for specific projects.

+### Q: Which parts of the 100 Days bootcamp are most critical?
+**A**:
+- **Must-have**: Days 1-50 (data engineering) + Days 71-85 (GenAI basics)
+- **Nice-to-have**: Days 51-70 (ML basics) + Days 86-100 (cloud)
+- **Skip initially if time-constrained**: ML sections unless focusing on ML career path

+### Q: When do I absolutely need to learn Airflow and dbt?
+**A**: By Day 12-13 of the 60 Days Advanced bootcamp.
+This is critical - ALL production projects after this point require proper orchestration.
+Don't skip this.

 ### Q: Do I need to build all 9 comprehensive projects?
-**A**: No. Build 3-6 based on your interests.
+**A**: No. Build 3-6 based on your interests and career goals.
 Quality > quantity.
+Focus on projects that align with your target roles.

 ### Q: What if I already know Python?
-**A**: Skip the Python bootcamp.
+**A**: Skip the Python bootcamp if you're proficient with data manipulation (pandas, APIs, file handling).
 Start with SQL, then jump to 100 Days.

 ### Q: Should I do platform-specific projects (Snowflake/Databricks)?
-**A**: Optional.
-Do them if targeting specific platforms or Principal SA roles.
-Otherwise, focus on comprehensive projects.
+**A**: Only if targeting specific platform roles.
+The core projects provide transferable skills.
+Platform specialization is nice-to-have, not essential.

-### Q: How important is Kafka?
+### Q: How important is Kafka for the projects?
-**A**: Very important for streaming roles.
-The bootcamps + Project 1 give you 90-95% coverage - production-ready.
+**A**: Critical for streaming roles.
+Days 21-30 of 100 Days + Project 1 (Kafka Streaming) give you 90-95% production coverage.
+Essential if targeting streaming/real-time roles.

-### Q: When should I learn Airflow and dbt?
+### Q: Can I focus only on AI projects and skip data engineering?
-**A**: Early!
-They're introduced on Days 12-13 of the 60 Days bootcamp.
-All projects after Day 14 use them.
+**A**: Not recommended.
+Even AI projects require data engineering foundations (SQL, Python, Airflow, data formats).
+The 138-hour essentials apply to both tracks.

+### Q: What's the minimum to be job-ready?
+**A**: Complete the 138-hour essentials + build 2-3 comprehensive projects.
+This gets you to mid-level data engineer capability with production skills.

 ### Q: What about certifications?
 **A**: Not covered in this guide.
 Focus on skills and projects first.
-Certifications can come later based on career goals.
+Certifications can complement your portfolio but won't replace hands-on experience.

 ---